 lack of confidence

-A sensible diet and some exercise has been shown to be the most effective thing to do.
+A sensible diet with some exercise have been shown to be the most effective things to do.

 Physical activity is a necessary component of every weight loss plan.

 Eat three meals a day at about the same time each day sitting at a table.